maximecaron/jump-consistent-hash/README.md

 ## Usage

-To use, simply import `"github.com/anachronistic/jump-consistent-hash"`  and call `Hash`, passing a `uint64` key and an `int32` number of buckets; the function will return an `int32`, as shown below.
+To use, import the package and call `Hash`, passing a `uint64` key and an `int32` number of buckets; the function will return an `int32`, as shown below.

 ```go
 package main